 Opens a specified Eloquence database.
-Once you have it open, you can extract data from datasets, delete entries, load new entries into datasets, and use the schema to define fields for disc files (Input file = set).
+Once you have it open, you can extract data from datasets, delete entries, load new entries into datasets and Update certain entries.

 To close the current database, use Base without parameters.

 '''

 BAse [[host][:service]/]database

 '''